The Bankrate promise

 Those are a few of the biggest differences between bond ETFs and bond mutual funds, but other differences between ETFs and mutual funds exist.

 Bond ETFs really can provide a lot of value for investors, allowing you to quickly diversify a portfolio by buying just one or two securities.
-But investors need to minimize the downsides such as a high expense ratio, which can really cut into returns in this era of low interest rates.
+But investors need to minimize the downsides such as a high expense ratio, which can really cut into returns when interest rates are low.